PhilLockett/tfcTest/README.md

 # tfcTest
-Test code for 'tfc', a command-line utility Text File Checker.
+Test code for 'tfc' (a command-line utility Text File Checker).

 ## Overview
 A sequence of regression tests for the 'tfc' utility.